 - Must be domain joined.
 However, a client that is not domain joined can get content from a domain joined Peer Cache source.

 - Must be a member of the current boundary group of the client that's seeking the content.
-A Peer Cache client in a neighbor boundary group is not included with the pool of available content source locations when a client uses fallback to seek content from a neighbor boundary group.
+When a client uses fallback to seek content from a neighbor boundary group, the list of content source locations does not include a Peer Cache client in a neighbor boundary group.
 For more information about current and neighbor boundary groups, see Boundary groups.

-- Every type of content that is held in the cache of a Configuration Manager client can be served to other clients by using Peer Cache including Office 365 files and express installation files.
+- The Configuration Manager client serves every type of content in the cache to other clients by using Peer Cache.
+This content includes Office 365 files and expresses installation files.

-After you deploy client settings that enable Peer Cache to a collection, members of that collection can act as a peer content source for other clients in the same boundary group:
+To enable peer cache, deploy the client settings to a collection.
+Then members of that collection act as a peer content source for other clients in the same boundary group.

 - A client that operates as a peer content source submits a list of available cached content to its management point.

-- Then, when the next client in that boundary group requests that content, each peer cache source which has the content is returned as a potential content source along with the distribution points and other content source locations in that boundary group.
+- When the next client in that boundary group requests that content, each peer cache source, which has the content and is online, is returned in the list of potential content sources.
+This list also includes the distribution points and other content source locations in that boundary group.

-- Per the normal operating process, the client that's seeking the content selects one content source from the pool of sources it has provided, and then proceeds to attempt to get the content.
+- Per the normal process, the client that is seeking the content selects one source from the provided list.
+The client then attempts to get the content.

-If fallback to a neighbor boundary group for content occurs, the Peer Cache content source locations from the neighbor boundary group are not added to the client's pool of potential content source locations.
+If the client falls back to a neighbor boundary group for content, it does not add the Peer Cache content source locations from the neighbor boundary group to the list of potential content source locations.

-Though you can make all clients participate as a peer cache source, it's a best practice to choose only clients that are best suited for being peer cache sources.
-The suitability of clients can be evaluated based on a client’s chassis type, disk space, network connectivity, and more.
+The best practice is to choose only clients best suited as peer cache sources.
+Evaluate client suitability based on attributes such as chassis type, disk space, and network connectivity.
 For more information that can help you select the best clients to use for Peer Cache, see this blog by a Microsoft consultant.

 Limited access to a peer cache source

-Beginning with version 1702, a peer cache source computer will reject a request for content when the peer cache source computer meets any of the following conditions:
+Beginning with version 1702, a peer cache source computer rejects requests for content when the peer cache source computer meets any of the following conditions: